 So You Want To Be A Watchman…

-A Watchman doesn’t belong to a particular denomination, but he goes to church and is active in service there.
-He’s not part of a cult or associated with one.
-The I Am A Watchman ministry is in no way affiliated with the Jehovah’s Witnesses or the “Watchtower” magazine.
-Though Watchmen work as a team, they have no single leader other than Jesus.
-We’re not superior; just servants.
-Watchmen pay a cost, but it’s not to this ministry.
+A Watchman doesn’t belong to a particular denomination, but he goes to church and is active in service.
+Watchmen work as a team.
+They have no single leader other than Jesus.
+Watchmen are not superior; just servants.
+Watchmen are willing to make sacrifices, knowing that a great reward awaits the faithful.

-The heart of what we do is spiritual protection.
-Like ancient soldiers once did, we stand on the wall and watch.
-We watch for the enemy’s advance and the return of the King.
-We watch for opportunities to rescue those captured by sin and retake territory Satan stole in the past.
-And whatever we see that could aid in growth, encouragement, or preparation, we announce to the inhabitants of our city.
-Our ALL-IN commitment is to Jesus, our families, our community of worship, our countries, and those yet to experience release from the enemy’s grasp.
+Like ancient soldiers once did, watchmen stand on the wall, watch and warn.
+Watchman watch for the enemy’s advance and signs of the promised return of the King.
+Watchman watch for opportunities to rescue those captured by sin and retake territory Satan has stolen.
+And whatever we see that could foster growth, encouragement, or preparation, we announce to the inhabitants of our city.
+Our ALL-IN commitment is to Jesus, our families, our brothers and sisters in faith, and those yet to experience release from the enemy’s grasp.

 If this describes you or what you’d like to become, then read on to discover what it takes to be a Watchman.

 - Listen For God’s Call